fuse-box/fuse-box/docs/sparky.md

 # Sparky

 Sparky is a Task-Runner like `Gulp` or `Grunt`, but what sets it apart is that it is built on top of `FuseBox` technology.
-This means that it takes benefit of the whole architecture behind, This includes ability to use `FuseBox` plugins and many other things.
+This means that it takes benefit of the whole architecture behind, This includes an ability to use `FuseBox` plugins and many other things.

 ## installation
-THis is one of the best parts about `Sparky` it comes built in `FuseBox` so if you install `FuseBox` this means you already have it.
+This is one of the best parts about `Sparky` it comes built in `FuseBox` so if you install `FuseBox` this means you already have it.

 ## Source